-4. Clean your workspace by using a solution of 10% chlorinated bleach or spray cleaner to wipe down your work area and equipment.
+4. Clean your workspace with solution of 10% chlorinated bleach or spray cleaner to wipe down your work area and equipment.
 Do not use rubbing alcohol on the Minilabs.
-A solution of 10% chlorinated bleach can be made with 1 part bleach for 9 parts water.
+A solution of 10% chlorinated bleach is made with 1 part bleach for 9 parts water.